mgiannopoulos24/Artificial-Intelligence/Spring 2024/Readme.md

 The scores are:
 - Project 0: 3/3
-- Project 1: 25/25
+- Project 1: 24/25 (Missed one point on Q7 on the tricky test.)
-- Project 2: 25/25
+- Project 2:
-- Project 3: 25/25 (Q3 has a score of 5/6 but since Q4 is a bonus question and gives 1 extra credit it completes the missing credit)
+- Project 3: